LaravelDaily/course-react-parking/docs/Lesson 3 - React routing.md

 )
 ```

-Here we import `BrowserRouter`, `Routes` and `Route` components from `react-router-dom`.
+Here we import `BrowserRouter`, `Routes`, and `Route` components from `react-router-dom`.

-Whole app is wrapped in `<BrowserRoute>`.
+The whole app is wrapped in `<BrowserRoute>`.
 It stores the current location in the browser's address bar using clean URLs and navigates using the browser's built-in history stack.

 `<Routes>` will match a set of child routes from the current location.
-Whenever the location changes, `<Routes>` looks through all its child routes to find the best match and renders that branch of the UI. `<Route>` elements may be nested to indicate nested UI, which also correspond to nested URL paths.
+Whenever the location changes, `<Routes>` look through all its child routes to find the best match and renders that branch of the UI. `<Route>` elements may be nested to indicate nested UI, which also corresponds to nested URL paths.
 Parent routes render their child routes by rendering an `<Outlet>`.

-5. Update `src/App.jsx` file.
+5. Update the `src/App.jsx` file.

 ```jsx
 import { Outlet, NavLink } from 'react-router-dom'